karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

     behavior when a local tsx is present (node + JS CLI) and when tsx is unavailable (hard error).
 This surfaces loader misconfigurations in CI and prevents silent fallback.
+45. Inline dev: normalize the project-local tsx CLI path to POSIX separators in resolveTsxCommand to keep tests stable on Windows, and switch src/cli/dev.ts to use fs-extra for consistency with the rest of the codebase.